 |Registered Agent Services||Key Features||Value||Learn More|

 The Best Overall Formation Service

 You can change your registered agent or the address of the registered office by filing the Statement of Change with the NC Secretary of State.
 You can file the Statement of Change to change the registered agent or principal office address online, by mail, or in person.

 Changing a Registered Agent or Registered Office Online

 You can change the registered agent or registered office online by following the steps given below.

-- Go to North Carolina Secretary of State website and login to your account.
+- Go to the North Carolina Secretary of State website and login into your account.